 About SFCA Patrons

-We couldn’t have imagined a more significant development as we build on the accomplishments of the last two years:
+We couldn’t have imagined a more significant development as we build on the accomplishments of the last three years:

 - Winning the 2012 national ASCAP/Chorus America Award for Adventurous Programming

 - Releasing With Strings Attached, our recording with The Alexander String Quartet, favorably reviewed by Fanfare Magazine

 - Collaborating with the instrumental trio Veretski Pass and composer/librettist Joshua Horowitz to premiere the highly successful and unique folk opera, “Lilith the Night Demon”, in May 2014

 As support for RNLMI continues to gather momentum, the scope of SFCA’s new music initiatives is widening, and our support of living composers continues to increase.